On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Implications of Surjectivity on Modern Networks and Applications

 \subsection{Robotics}

-Neural networks, in particular sequence models, are increasingly common in robotics, and is making robots increasingly powerful.
+Neural networks, in particular sequence models, are increasingly common in robotics, and are making robots increasingly powerful.
 However, this also gives rise to safety concerns given our results.
-As an example, let us take the policy network of \citet{radosavovic2023realworldhumanoidlocomotionreinforcement}, which follows a widely used design in practice.
+As an example, let us take a policy network from prior work~\citep{radosavovic2023realworldhumanoidlocomotionreinforcement}, which follows a widely used design in practice.
 The network is implemented by a causally masked Transformer, i.e. compositions of $\mathrm{TF}$.
 At timestep $t$, the action $b_t$\footnote{Robotics convention uses $a$ for action, but we use $b$ here to keep notations in this paper consistent.} is generated by the Transformer on input sequence $a_1,b_1,\cdots,a_{t-1},b_{t-1},a_t$.
 Here $a$ is the sequence of observations from the environment.

 Note that this sequence model diverges from the ones we studied in the earlier section, by interleaving the true input sequence (observations) and previous outputs (actions).
-This interleaving is done to improve the smoothness of robots actions.
-Using similar techniques from \Cref{section:theory}, we can prove that this policy network is almost always surjective. \begin{restatable}{theorem}{rob} Let $\mathrm{Rob}$ as compositions of $\TF$.
-Given sequence $a$, we iteratively calculate sequence $b$ as $b_t=\mathrm{Rob}(a_1,b_1,\cdots,b_{t-1},a_t),t\geq2;b_1=\mathrm{Rob}(a_1)$.
+This interleaving is done to improve the smoothness of robot actions.
+Using similar techniques from \Cref{section:theory}, we can prove that this policy network is almost always surjective. \begin{restatable}{theorem}{rob} Let $\mathrm{Rob}$ be a composition of $\TF$ blocks.
+Given a sequence $a$, we iteratively calculate sequence $b$ as $b_t=\mathrm{Rob}(a_1,b_1,\cdots,b_{t-1},a_t),t\geq2;b_1=\mathrm{Rob}(a_1)$.
 This defines a function $f$ from $a$ to $b$. $f$ is almost always surjective. \end{restatable}